-On Nov.
-22, 2021, the IRS released a proposed rule that extends the annual furnishing deadlines for Sections 6055 and 6056 reporting under the Affordable Care Act (ACA).
-This proposed rule essentially makes permanent the furnishing deadline extension that has been provided for each prior year of ACA reporting.
-Specifically, the proposed rule:
+On Dec.
+12, 2022, the IRS released a final rule that extends the annual furnishing deadlines for Sections 6055 and 6056 reporting under the Affordable Care Act (ACA).
+This rule finalizes guidance that was proposed by the IRS in December 2021 with minor clarifications.
+Specifically, the rule:

-- Extends the due date for furnishing statements to individuals under Sections 6055 and 6056 by 30 days from Jan.
-31 each year; and - Provides additional penalty relief related to furnishing statements to individuals under Section 6055 for every year in which the individual mandate penalty is zero.
+- Finalizes the 30-day automatic extension to the due date for furnishing statements to individuals under Sections 6055 and 6056; and - Confirms the availability of an alternate method for furnishing statements to individuals under Section 6055 for every year in which the individual mandate penalty is zero.
 Under this relief, employers generally will only have to provide Form 1095-B to covered individuals upon request.

-The proposed rule also provides that minimum essential coverage (MEC) does not include Medicaid coverage that is limited to COVID-19 testing and diagnostic services provided under the Families First Coronavirus Response Act (FFCRA).
+The final rule also provides that minimum essential coverage (MEC) does not include Medicaid coverage that is limited to COVID-19 testing and diagnostic services provided under the Families First Coronavirus Response Act (FFCRA).

-Under the proposed rule, the due date for filing forms with the IRS under Sections 6055 and 6056 remains unchanged.
+The due date for filing forms with the IRS under Sections 6055 and 6056 remains unchanged.
 This means that forms must generally be filed with the IRS by Feb.
 28 of the year following the calendar year to which the statement relates (or March 31, if filing electronically).